Skip to content

 • The scar may feel itchy, so be careful about scratching the area as it may infect the scar.

 • Keep the scar area dry and clean.
-Do not vigorously scrub the scar area, just pat it with a clean towel.
+Do not vigorously scrub the scar area; pat it with a clean towel.

 • Avoid exposing the scar to the sun to minimize the damage to the scar tissue.